-4.2.12 The first set of land use and masterplan proposals for Loddon Garden Village was set out by Wokingham Borough Council in November 2021 as part of an early consultation on the Local Plan Update.
-From that starting point the University and their consultant team, collaborating with HFLL and Gleeson Land, has developed and refined the Illustrative Masterplan for the Proposed Development based on three years of technical studies and design development, culminating in the plans set out in the DAS and the supporting Parameter Plans.
+4.2.11 The first set of land use and masterplan proposals for Loddon Valley Garden Village was set out by Wokingham Borough Council in November 2021 as part of an early consultation on the Local Plan Update.
+From that starting point, the Landowners and their consultant team have developed and refined the Illustrative Masterplan for the Proposed Development based on technical studies and design development, culminating in the plans for Newlands Farm set out in the DAS and the supporting Parameter Plans.

-4.2.13 The proposals are consistent with the indicative Concept Plan for the LGV published by WBC in the Regulation 19 Local Plan Update and are based around an illustrative Masterplan that has been developed to take account of technical site assessment and the extensive pre-application engagement.
+4.2.12 The proposals are consistent with the indicative Concept Plan for the LVGV published by WBC in the Regulation 19 Local Plan Update and are based around an Illustrative Masterplan that has been developed to take account of technical site assessment and the extensive pre-application engagement.